Skip to main content

 4) Applicants are current students on an approved level 8 conversion programme, i.e. the Higher Diploma in Social Policy (or its equivalent) pending their final results in their Summer exams.

-Current final year students/current Higher Diploma in Social Policy students who are successful at interview will be allocated places on the MSW, conditional on achieving a minimum 2nd Class Honours Grade I in their final degree/Higher Diploma in Social Policy exams.
-Should they not obtain a 2nd Class Honours Grade I but at least a 3rd Class Honours, they will then be allocated a place on the Postgraduate Diploma in Social Work Studies on confirmation of their results.
+Current final year BSocSc students/current Higher Diploma in Social Policy students / final year students on approved equivalent courses who are successful at their interview will be allocated places on the MSW, conditional on achieving a minimum 2nd Class Honours Grade I in their final degree exams.
+Should they not obtain a 2nd Class Honours Grade I, they will then be allocated a place on the Postgraduate Diploma in Social Work Studies on confirmation of their results.

-The Postgraduate Diploma in Social Work Studies option is aimed at graduates who have already completed their BSocSc level 8 degree (or equivalent) but achieved an overall 3rd Class Honours result.
-BSocSc Graduates (level 8) (or its equivalent) who have already completed their degrees and did not achieve at least a 2nd Class Honours Grade 1 but achieved at least an overall 3rd Class Honours result can apply for the Postgraduate Diploma in Social Work Studies option.
+The Postgraduate Diploma in Social Work Studies option is also aimed at graduates who have already completed their BSocSc level 8 degree (or equivalent) but achieved an overall result of less than a 2nd Class Honours Grade I.

 GARDA VETTING